markuszoeller/markuszoeller.github.io/posts/drafts/ansible-playbook-roles/index.rst

    :linenos:
    :emphasize-lines: 5

+The higlighted line tells *Ansible* to look for roles in the relative directory ``roles`` and the absolute directory ``/etc/ansible/roles``, which is the default directory when you use roles from others.

 The other settings in this file make my life a little easier most of the time, but they are not absolutely necessary.